 Europe is a fabulous solo travel destination.

-And while the EU, with its common currency and no borders, makes travel easier than it was in the past, it’s still a challenge in terms of language and cost, accommodation and getting around.
+And while the European Union, with its common currency and no borders, makes travel easier than it was in the past, it's still a challenge in terms of language, cost, accommodation, and getting around.

 Here, you will find my top tips for traveling solo in Europe as well as tips (in italics) from members of the Solo Travel Society on Facebook.
-The result, another in our 32 Tips Series that you can find peppered around the site.
+The result is another in our 32 Tips Series that you can find peppered around the site.
 Here are the ones on European Destinations.

 Europe Fast or Slow?